RED-DiffEq: Regularization by denoising diffusion models for solving inverse PDE problems with application to full waveform inversion: Abstract

 \section{Abstract}

 Partial differential equation (PDE)-governed inverse problems are fundamental across various scientific and engineering applications; yet they face significant challenges due to nonlinearity, ill-posedness, and sensitivity to noise.
-Here, we introduce a new computational framework, RED-DiffEq, by integrating physics-driven inversion and data-driven learning.
+Here, we introduce a new computational framework, regularization by denoising using diffusion models for partial differential equations (RED-DiffEq), by integrating physics-driven inversion and data-driven learning.
 RED-DiffEq leverages pretrained diffusion models as a regularization mechanism for PDE-governed inverse problems.
 We apply RED-DiffEq to solve the full waveform inversion problem in geophysics, a challenging seismic imaging technique that seeks to reconstruct high-resolution subsurface velocity models from seismic measurement data.
-Our method shows enhanced accuracy and robustness compared to conventional methods.
-Additionally, it exhibits strong generalization ability to more complex velocity models that the diffusion model is not trained on.
+Our method shows enhanced accuracy and robustness compared to benchmark methods.
+Additionally, it exhibits strong generalization and domain decomposition capacity, enabling the inversion of more complex velocity models with larger domains than those used in training the diffusion model.
 Our framework can also be directly applied to diverse PDE-governed inverse problems.

 \paragraph{Keywords:} partial differential equation; inverse problem; full waveform inversion; regularization; diffusion model